Settlement in the UK: an overview

 Employment Route to ILR

 - The automatic link between Tier 2 and ILR was broken by the UK Government in April 2012, retrospectively to those entering after 6 April 2011.
-While it was the case that after five years spent as a Tier 2 migrant any applicant was eligible to apply for Settlement, their job must now meet minimum criteria on salary, educational level, or shortage occupation status.
+While it used to be the case that after five years spent as a Tier 2 migrant any applicant was eligible to apply for Settlement, their job must now meet minimum criteria on salary, educational level, or shortage occupation status.

-- Allowable absences from the UK are those which are less than three months for any single trip, and which total less than six months in any 12 month period.
-Absences resulting from annual leave and/ or from business trips are ignored.
+- Allowable absences from the UK are those which are less than six months in any 12 month period i.e. a maximum of 2.5 years within the 5 year period

 - For the Employment route to ILR, use the SET(O) form